Agoric/documentation/main/zoe/guide/README.md

 get back why they said they wanted, or the user will get back what they originally offered.

-When a user escrows with Zoe, they get two things back immediately: a `seat`, and a JavaScript promise for a future payout.
-This `seat` has methods that the user can call to take action in the smart contract on Zoe, without the smart contract ever having access to the underlying digital assets.
+When a user escrows with Zoe, they get a few things back immediately: an `outcome`, and a JavaScript promise for a future payout.
+The `outcome` is a promise for the return value of making the offer.
 Let's look a particular example to see how this works.

 ## An example: A swap